-13.2.8 The Water Environment (Water Framework Directive) (England and Wales) Regulations 2017 (HMSO, 2017) recently replaced the Water Environment (Water Framework Directive) (England and Wales) Regulations 2003 (HMSO, 2003a).
-This transposes the WFD into national law and provides for its implementation, including the designation of all surface waters (rivers, lakes, transitional (estuarine) waters, coastal waters and ground waters) as water bodies, and the requirement to achieve GES or GEP.
+13.2.8 The Water Environment (Water Framework Directive) (England and Wales) Regulations 2017 (HMSO, 2017) replaced the Water Environment (Water Framework Directive) (England and Wales) Regulations 2003 (HMSO, 2003a).
+The Regulations transpose the WFD into national law and provide for its implementation, including the designation of all surface waters (rivers, lakes, transitional (estuarine) waters, coastal waters and ground waters) as water bodies, and the requirement to achieve GES or GEP.
+The Regulations and associated Directions remain in force in England and Wales through the provisions of the European Union (Withdrawal) Act 2018.